Dazzler (Marvel Comics): Battle of the Atom

-In X-Men: Battle Of The Atom, Dazzler becomes the first mutant President of the United States in the future.
-However, during her Inauguration speech, she is assassinated by fire from flying demons along with Jamie Madrox, and several audience members.
+In X-Men: Battle of the Atom, Dazzler becomes the first mutant President of the United States in the future.
+However, during her Inauguration speech, she is assassinated in an attack by demons.

 Earth X

 In the Earth X timeline, Dazzler had her heart torn out by Mephisto.
 Due to the "death" of Death, she remains alive in constant agony.

 Earth-721

 A woman from Earth-721 was given the powers and appearance of Dazzler by Interlocking Technologies.
 She came to Earth-616 and impersonated the original Alison.
 She toured the Western States of the US in Dazzler's original costume.
 However, she was ultimately discovered, stripped of her powers and returned to Earth-721.

 House of M

 In the House of M reality, Dazzler is one of the most famous mutants on Earth.
 After having a successful singing career as a teenager, Dazzler continued her career as the world's primary media personality via her syndicated talk show.
-The House of M newsprint special featured a tabloid-esque blind article, indicating that Alison's signature lightshow was fading due to a rare blood disorder, which was causing her to lose her mutation.
-Storm used Alison's popular talk show to sound off on her disapproval of Magneto's handling of mutant affairs and Mister Sinister was seen watching the Alison show when Deadpool went to rescue an infant Cable.